radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/CODE/Java/JavaExceptionHandlingthrows.md

 ---
 ## `throws` keyword
 is used to declare exceptions.
-It specifies that there may occur an exception in the method.
+It specifies that <mark class="hltr-lightgreen">there may occur an exception in the method</mark>.
 It doesn't throw an exception.
-It is always used with method signature.
+It is always used with [[JavaMethod|method signature]].

-**e.g.**
+> In some cases it makes more sense to handle an exception not in the method where it happened, but in the calling one.

+Using throws clause sample
 ```java
 import java.io.File;
 import java.io.FileNotFoundException;